TrudAX/denistrunin-blog/src/posts/xpptutorial-batchmultithread/index.md

 ![Multiple Thread Result](MultipleThreadResult.png)

-In this case, we got the total execution time 30 sec, but values less than a minute are more related to the batch processing.
+In this case, we got the total execution time of 30 sec, but values less than a minute are more related to the batch processing.

 ## Summary

 I described how easily you could implement multithreading in **RunBase** framework and convert the existing single-threaded task to the multi-threaded one.
-One note for this - use this approach only after you perform all possible optimizations for the original code, running non-optimal code in multiple threads can create problems.
-Also, the described solution if compatible with Ax2009 and AX2012 so that you can use exactly the same approach.
+One note for this - use this approach only after you have performed all possible optimizations for the original code, running non-optimal code in multiple threads can create some problems.
+Also, the described solution is compatible with Ax2009 and AX2012 so that you can use exactly the same approach.

-You can download all classes used in this post from the following link [DEVTutorialBatchSingleThread](https://github.com/TrudAX/XppTools/blob/master/DEVTutorial/DEVTutorial/AxClass/DEVTutorialBatchSingleThread.xml), [DEVTutorialBatchMultipleThreadBase](https://github.com/TrudAX/XppTools/blob/master/DEVTutorial/DEVTutorial/AxClass/DEVTutorialBatchMultipleThreadBase.xml),  [DEVTutorialBatchMultipleThread](https://github.com/TrudAX/XppTools/blob/master/DEVTutorial/DEVTutorial/AxClass/DEVTutorialBatchMultipleThread.xml) .
+You can download all classes used in this post from the following links [DEVTutorialBatchSingleThread](https://github.com/TrudAX/XppTools/blob/master/DEVTutorial/DEVTutorial/AxClass/DEVTutorialBatchSingleThread.xml), [DEVTutorialBatchMultipleThreadBase](https://github.com/TrudAX/XppTools/blob/master/DEVTutorial/DEVTutorial/AxClass/DEVTutorialBatchMultipleThreadBase.xml),  [DEVTutorialBatchMultipleThread](https://github.com/TrudAX/XppTools/blob/master/DEVTutorial/DEVTutorial/AxClass/DEVTutorialBatchMultipleThread.xml) .
 If you find that something is missing or can be improved, don't hesitate to leave a comment.